What is Methylene blue (C16H18ClN3S)?

 Is methylene blue radioactive?

 The widely used method isosulphan blue / patent blue V paired with colloid tracer radioactive.
 Methylene blue (MB) is a less costly replacement dye, which is readily available.
-The dye and radioisotope was injected into the subdermal plane in the subareolar region.
+The dye and radioisotope were injected into the subdermal plane in the subareolar region.

 Is methylene blue a carcinogen?